ros2/ros2_documentation/source/Tutorials/GettingStartedWithRos2Doctor.rst

     <path>: <line>: UserWarning: <message>

-For example, ros2doctor will find this error if you’re using an unstable ROS 2 distribution:
+For example, ros2doctor will find this warning if you’re using an unstable ROS 2 distribution:

 .. code-block::